 - Orzo: You’ll find this little box of rice-looking pasta in near the spaghetti at most grocery stores.
 Cook it in a large pot of salted water.

-- Asparagus: We’ll use a full pound of asparagus in this recipe, woody ends snapped off, then sliced into pieces
+- Asparagus: One pound asparagus, woody ends snapped off, then sliced into pieces

 - Tomatoes: Cherry tomatoes are preferred, but other small tomatoes will work